WODOSERWIS

 Vibroacoustics

-Vibration and material noise measurements, FFT spectrum images of sounds.
+Vibration and material noise measurements, FFT spectrum images of

 Example applications: